ji-devs/ji-cloud/documentation/src/setup/ci-cd/ci_cd.md

    * storybook (sandbox)
    * docs (sandbox)
    * artifacts.project.appspot.com (release and sandbox, created by google - needed for cloud run deployments)
-4. Also give the github actions service permissions to deply cloud functions
+4. Also give the github actions service Cloud Run Admin and Cloud Functions Admin permissions

 Generally speaking, the very first deployment (see below) on a brand new project should be done manually via a local account first, before using ci/cd going forward.